janosh/svelte-multiselect/readme.md

    on:add={(event) => console.log(event.detail.option)}
    ```

    Triggers when a new option is selected.
+The newly selected option is provided as `event.detail.option`.

 1. ```ts
    on:remove={(event) => console.log(event.detail.option)}`
    ```

-   Triggers when one selected option provided as `event.detail.option` is removed.
+   Triggers when a single selected option is removed.
+The removed option is provided as `event.detail.option`.

 1. ```ts
    on:removeAll={(event) => console.log(event.detail.options)}`